Nandaka/PixivUtil2/readme.md

   Similar to filename format, but for Pixiv Sketch.
 - customBadChars

-  Chars in filenames existing in this value would be replaced with "_".
+  Chars/strings in filenames matching values set option would be replaced.
   For detailed syntax, please refer to 'Bad chars' section

 # Filename Format Syntax